Federated Feature Selection for Cyber-Physical Systems of Systems: Numerical evaluation

 \paragraph*{Accuracy metric} The quality assessment is a two-stage procedure.
-First, we set the baseline validating the quality of the features selected by CE executed in Centralised settings, i.e., we train a classifier using the set of selected features (CFS) on the entire dataset, and we compare its prediction performance with those of a second classifier trained on the whole set of features (NO-FS).
-If the CFS performance on a smaller group of features is comparable or equivalent with the one identified by NO-FS, we consider the features selection valid.
-Then, we repeat the same procedure training another classifier on the subset of features obtained from our methodology (FFS) and comparing its performance with CFS.
-We are interested in evaluating the quality of the distributed feature selection against the centralised one.
+First, we set the baseline validating the quality of the features selected by CE executed in a centralised setting, i.e., we train a classifier using the set of selected features (CE-CFS) on the entire dataset, and we compare its prediction performance with that of a second classifier trained on the whole set of features (NO-FS).
+If the CE-CFS performance on a smaller group of features is comparable or equivalent with the one identified by NO-FS, we consider the \ac{FS} valid.
+To strengthen this initial evaluation, we compare the centralised results of CE-CFS with other three reference \ac{FS} algorithms: mRMR\cite{mrmr}, HJMI\cite{hjmi} and ANOVA\cite{heiberger2009one}.
+As we will show in the following, for all these benchmarks we have to specify the size $k$ of the features selection.
+Since we are interested in assessing the quality of the \ac{FS} and for the sake of fairness, we set $k$ equal to the size of the \ac{FS} obtained by CE-CFS (which finds such a number in a completely autonomous way).

+Then, we repeat the same procedure training another classifier on the subset of features obtained from our \ac{FFS} and we compare its performance with all the centralised methods.
 We split the dataset in train (80\%) and test set (20\%).
-The train set is used for both feature selection and model training, while the test is used for performance evaluation only.
+The train set is used for both \ac{FS} and model training, while the test is used for performance evaluation only.
 The accuracy is defined as the average of correctly classified records

 where N is the size of the test set, $I$ is the indicator function, $\hat{y}_i$ and $y_i$ are the $i$-th predicted and true label, respectively.
 For the sake of statistical significance, the training is repeated ten times, changing the initialisation of the classifier and the composition of training and test set.
-The reported results are average values accompanied by confidence intervals (C.I.) at 95\% of confidence.
+The reported results are average values accompanied by confidence intervals at 95\%.

-\paragraph*{Network Overhead} We measure the network traffic generated by our solution as follows.
+\paragraph*{Network Overhead} we measure the network traffic generated by our solution as follows.
 On the one hand, we compute the network overhead generated by the \ac{FFS} network defined as: